tacman/msgphp/docs/cookbook/configuring-doctrine-orm.md

 ## Configuration

-See the Doctrine Bundle [recipe configuration] for the minimal configuration to put in `config/packages/doctrine.yaml`.
+See the [recipe configuration] for the minimal configuration to put in `config/packages/doctrine.yaml`.

 Although the examples use annotation based mappings, you are not required to do so.
 [Read more][doctrine-bundle-mapping-config].

 !!! info
     The configuration is automatically added with Symfony Flex

+### Configure an Entity Manager

-By default MsgPHP uses the `doctrine.orm.entity_manager` service.
-You can override its alias service to use any other entity manager:
+MsgPHP uses the `doctrine.orm.entity_manager` entity manager service by default.
+To use another entity manager instead configure the entity manager alias service:

 ```yaml
 # config/services.yaml